TabbedOut/pysty/README.md

 ```

 Keep lines to 79 characters or less.
 (This includes docstrings and sorta
 includes HTML/JavaScript.)
-The only exemption I can think of is URLs.
+The only exception is URLs that are on their own
+line, Restructured text, or Markdown.

 ```lang=python, counterexample
 class MyClass(object):